realistschuckle/nodemock/README.md

 	mocked.assert();
 		Checks whether rules we've defined using other methods were executed.
 		If all the rules were executed return true, otherwise false

+	mocked.assertThrows();
+		Same as the mocked.assert() but throws an execption if rules breaks.

 License
 -------